Quantcast

 Well…fast forward a little bit and I've totally changed my tune!

-I tried using Swagbucks for a month and see how much I could earn doing only things that anyone can do.
+I tried using Swagbucks for a month to see how much I could earn doing only things that anyone can do.

 It was enough to pay for all my kids' Christmas and birthday gifts!